Dear readers of ADxS.org, please forgive the disruption.

 5.1.
 Depression

-• Melancholic (endogenous) depression, and even more so psychotic depression, is characterized by an exaggerated cortisol stress response, as is the ADHD-I subtype.
+• Melancholic depression and even more so psychotic depression are characterized by an excessive cortisol stress response, which is also common in the ADHD-I subtype.

 Melancholic and atypical depression